 In order to have a live listing on Hipcamp and receive bookings, it is required you have the proper insurance in place.
 There are two ways to be covered:

 - Leverage your own commercial insurance policy.
 If you have one, this will be your best bet!

 - Qualify to be covered under Hipcamp's own Insurance Policy.
-Qualified hosts will be protected for up to $1 million for general liability claims per occurrence.
+Qualified hosts will be protected for up to the policy limit for general liability claims per occurrence.
 This policy would be in excess to your homeowner's insurance, and in the event you do not have coverage under a homeowner's insurance, this would act as your primary coverage.

 In order to qualify to be covered under Hipcamp’s Insurance Policy, you must:

 - Never have been convicted of a felony;

 - Have no homeowner’s or renter's liability claims against you in the past 3 years;